cmbata1/music-generation-project/ATTRIBUTION.md

 ```

 ## 2. File-by-File AI Attribution
-Below is a complete list of all modules and functions that were fully AI-generated.
+Below is a complete list of modules and functions that were fully AI-generated, categorized by file.

 A. `src/utils.py`

 This file contains helper functions that were fully AI-generated.
-Each function is annotated inline.
+Each function is annotated inline:

-The following functions in this file were fully AI-generated:
 *   build_id_to_token(...)
 *   build_token_to_id(...)
 *   generate_tokens(...)